GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 First and foremost, each source exposes its current raw signal.
 This is how the simulator fetches the audio from the different sources before forwarding them to the #acr("RIR") simulation library.
 Once the simulation has been conducted, both the #acr("RIR") filters and the audio signal received at each microphone become accessible.
-Additionally to the raw multi-channel listened audio provided by the `Room` module, the simulator proposes further audio processing tools.
+In addition to the raw multi-channel listened audio provided by the `Room` module, the simulator proposes further audio processing tools.
-The #acr("STFT") of the received acoustic data can thus be computed and recovered for direct use in a Neural Network or any method operating in the time-frequency plane.
+Thus, the #acr("STFT") of the received acoustic data can be computed and recovered for direct use in a neural network or any method operating in the time-frequency plane.
-Finally, another function has been added to calculate the #acr("ILD") and #acr("IPD") of the signal given a pair of microphones.
+Finally, another function has been added to calculate the signal's #acr("ILD") and #acr("IPD") given a pair of microphones.

-All those features partly remove the post-processing burden of the downstream user, allowing for the most direct and practical usage possible.
+All those features partly remove the downstream user's post-processing burden, allowing for the most direct and practical usage possible.

 *Visualization*
 //====== Visualization

-For development purposes, it may come in handy to graphically render the state of the simulator.
+For development purposes, it may come in handy to graphically render the simulator's state.
 The pipeline includes a basic yet efficient way of visualizing the different objects in the room.
-Each available microphone array comes with the ability to be shown in the room, according to its geometry.
+Each available microphone array can be shown in the room, according to its geometry.
 The orientation of microphones and directional sources is also displayed.

 @fig:simulator:simulator:components:simulator_plot provides a demonstration of the renderer.